Bourne, Massachusetts: History

 Bourne was first settled in 1640 by Ezra Perry as a part of the town of Sandwich.
 Prior to its separation from Sandwich, the area was referred to as West Sandwich.
 It was officially incorporated in 1884, the last town to be incorporated in Barnstable County.
 It was named for Jonathan Bourne Sr. (1811–1889), whose ancestor Richard Bourne represented Sandwich in the first Massachusetts General Court and was the first preacher to the Mashpee Wampanoag on Cape Cod.
 The town lies at the northeast corner of Buzzards Bay and is the site of Aptucxet Trading Post, the nation's oldest store.
 It was founded by the Pilgrims in 1627 at a site halfway between the two rivers which divided Cape Cod from the rest of the state.
 It was out of this location that the Cape Cod Canal was formed, in order to save time and lives by eliminating the need to sail around the hazardous eastern shores of the Cape.
 Because of the canal, Bourne is now considered the "first" town on the Cape, as all three bridges (the Bourne, Sagamore, and the Cape Cod Canal Railroad Bridge) are located within the town.
 All of Bourne is on Cape Cod, Buzzards Bay and Sagamore Beach being the villages that are on the mainland side with Buttermilk Bay forming the western edge of the peninsula (cape) and the Bourndale Road forming the northern boundary to the cape.

 Bourne is the site of the Massachusetts Maritime Academy, a maritime college located at the southern mouth of the canal on the western shore.

 Otis Air National Guard Base is partially located in the town.
 The Air Force Space Command system PAVE PAWS northeast radar is located within Bourne's borders inside Otis Air National Guard Base.

 Bourne is home to an archaeological curiosity known as the Bourne Stone, featuring markings whose origin and significance have not been conclusively established.

 President Grover Cleveland owned a summer estate in Bourne Village, Gray Gables, that served as the Summer White House from 1893 to 1896.
 The building was destroyed in a fire in 1973.

+On February 5, 2015, Lisa Trubnikova was murdered in her house in Bourne.
+Her wife Anna was injured, as was a police officer responding to the shooting.
+In 2017, Adrian Loya was sentenced to life imprisonment without the possibility of parole for first-degree murder.